mapo-t2i/mapo/README.md

 **Notes on evaluation**:

-* If you are constrained by GPU memory, then we encourage you to conduct LoRA-based MaPO training.
-You could repurpose the Diffusion DPO with LoRA code from [here](https://github.com/huggingface/diffusers/blob/main/examples/research_projects/diffusion_dpo/train_diffusion_dpo_sdxl.py) for this.
-* For evaluation with metrics like Aesthetic Scoring, HPS v2.1, and Pickscore, we followed the respective official codebases.
+For evaluation with metrics like Aesthetic Scoring, HPS v2.1, and Pickscore, we followed the respective official codebases.

 For visual quantitative results, please refer to the [project website](TODO).